bcamp99/Portfolio/_projects/2024-10-15-totk-companion-app.md

 ---

 <p>
-This mock-up was built in Figma as the first phase of a <em>Zelda: Tears of the Kingdom Companion App</em>.
+This page explores a mock-up I built in Figma as the first phase of a <em>Zelda: Tears of the Kingdom Companion App</em>.
 It focuses on the streaming experience — showcasing live streams, clips, and streamer pages — all arranged for clarity, flow, and immersion.
 </p>